SAP/spartacus-docs/_pages/fsa/features/fsa-checkout.md

               >
 ```

-Many guards have been implemented to prevent access to restricted or uncompleted checkout steps:
+The following guards have been implemented to prevent access to restricted or uncompleted checkout steps:

 - CategoryStepGuard
 - BindQuoteGuard